collabdotcloud/docs.collab.cloud/docs/admin/hc7/round-trip-edit.md

 ## Edit on Desktop

-This allows you to edit a document in Word, directly from a community, without adding the community in the desktop connector first.
+This allows you to edit a document in Word from your browser.
+No need to manually download and re-upload the file.

 Edit on Desktop will open this dialog:
 ![Open on Desktop](/assets/images/admin/roundtrip/dialog1.png)